 3.)
 Start with an idea.

-I’m excited about the prospect of creating a post dedicated specifically to idea generation, but for now I’ll say this: start with an idea.
+I’ve written a post dedicated specifically to idea generation, so I’ll simply say this: start with an idea.
 Not just any idea, though.
 You’ll want to start with an idea that you know a thing or two about and you’re excited to share with others.

 Idea generation is another ballpark completely because there are times when we lack motivation or inspiration.
 During those times, brainstorming is far easier than writing a full length post we’re not 100% excited to write.
 There is nothing worse than staring at a blank screen, so don’t if you can avoid it.
 Have a list of exciting ideas waiting to go and the one that you’ve been thinking about the most is the one.
 So start with that one.
 If you don’t have one, the first step to cultivating your writing process is to make this list and make it stat.